christophergandrud/PoliSciGitData/README.md

 PoliSciGitData
 ==============

+## Christopher Gandrud

-A short article describing how to use GitHub to store and collaborate on political science data.
+A short article describing how to use GitHub to store and collaborate on social science data.